itkhanz/Cypress-Framework/README.md

 * `npx cypress run` will run all the test spec files located within `cypress/e2e` folder.
 By default test are run in headless mode on electron browser.
 * If you want to run test on specific browser, you can provide with `--browser` argument like `--browser chrome`.
 * To run tests in headed mode, pass argument `--headed`
+* To run a specific test spec, use the following cmd syntax:
+  `npx cypress run --spec cypress/e2e/tests/AddToCartTest.cy.js --headed --browser chrome` will run the tests from AddToCartTest spec on chrome browser in headed mode.
 * Following custom test scripts are setup in `package.json` to run specific test suites in headless format:
   * `npm run test:registration`
   * `npm run test:login`